BlackOpsOne/Cheating-PSA/pages/bo1/Obvious-Cheating.md

 This is referring to modification of `common_zombie_patch.ff`.
 Once this file is extracted with a certain extractor, the animation for drinking a perk will be reverted to the World at War animation.

 > [!CAUTION]
-> There are extractors exist that keep this animation intact, and are publicly available, just because an animation is normal does not mean this file is unmodified.
+> There are publicly available tools that keep this animation intact once the fastfile is recompiled.
->
-> It is also important to note that `.ff` files can be swapped between map restarts, showing the `zone` folder does absolutely nothing.

 ## Map Patching
 This refers to modification of any fastfile with the naming scheme `(map_name)_patch.ff`.
 Once this file is extracted with an extractor, certain sounds when drinking perks will play twice.

 > [!WARNING]
 > This makes audio for games important.

+> [!CAUTION]
+> There are publicly available tools that keep the sounds intact once the fastfile is recompiled.

 ## Game Mod
 Game Mod is a mod loader for Black Ops, however heavily abused, and the source code is publicly available.